 The Social Charter, the Banking Code and the rules of conduct associated with the Banker’s Oath together form a package called Future Oriented Banking.
 The Social Charter describes the (preferred) position of the sector as a whole in society and the shared values of the sector.
 The Banking Code safeguards sound administration at every bank and the rules of conduct make the responsibility of every individual employee at the bank explicit.
 These building blocks visualise the way in which the sector wishes to achieve an ethical, customer oriented and sustainable sector.
 The Future Oriented Banking package is endorsed by all members of the Netherlands Banking Association.
 Anadolubank Nederland N.V. is a member of the Netherlands Banking Association and complies with the rules set out in the Banking Code and the rules of conduct.
 Click here to read the Banking Code.

-In line with The Future Oriented Banking Statement issued by the NVB, which includes the renewed Dutch Banking Code, the Bank is working on a review Remuneration Policy and this will be published soon.
+In line with The Future Oriented Banking Statement issued by the NVB, which includes the renewed Dutch Banking Code, you may find Anadolubank’s Remuneration Policy here.